Franco "Bifo" Berardi

 Franco Berardi, also known as “Bifo” (Bologna, 1949), is a writer, philosopher and Italian cultural agitator.

-In the 80s he briefly re-entered in Italy and then moved to New York where he started collaborating with magazines such as Semiotexte and Musica 80.
+In the 1980s he briefly returned to Italy and then moved to New York where he started collaborating with magazines such as Semiotexte and Musica 80.

 He spent a long time travelling in Mexico, India, China and Nepal.
 In that period he started being concerned with the rise of computer networks as a broad social and cultural phenomenon.

-At the end of the 80s, he moved to California where he published some essay on cyberpunk.
+At the end of the 80s, he moved to California where he published some essays on cyberpunk.

 In 2002 he established Orfeo TV, the first Italian street-tv.